Norman Manley — washed away by flood, lost at sea, held at gunpointSunday, August 01, 2021

 “I was taking my time going across, because there was water coming down, but I could handle it.
 Suddenly, a wave came down, I stepped on the gas and the wheels started to spin.
 There was no traction.

-But, in the process of opening the door to exit the car, a second wave came down.
+But, in the process of opening the door to exit the car, a second wave came.

-The force of that body of water smashed the front windshield and pulled him from the vehicle.
+The force of that body of water smashed the windshield and pushed him from the vehicle.

 “As I came out of the car, being pulled by the water, I tried to grab onto some overhanging branches, but the force of the water just took me.